nahos/Password-Cracker/README.md

 # Password-Cracker

-Password cracker is a python 2.7 based program, given an input hash returns the password corresponding to the hash.
+Password cracker is a python 2.7 based program to decode a SHA-1 hash.Given an input hash,the program returns the password corresponding to the hash.

 ## Installation
 Please install python 2.7 from the python [website](https://www.python.org/downloads/)